squid-cache/squid-cache.github.io/docs/Features/DetectVariantUri.md

 ### Description

 A number of sites around the web send out identical content on different URI.
-This is often found occuring due to:
+This is often found occurring due to:
 - bad designs in load-balancing
 - attempts at explicit cache-busting
 - non-compliance with HTTP privacy standards